adobe-apiplatform/user-sync.py/docs/en/user-manual/advanced_configuration.md

 ## Using Push Techniques to Drive User Sync

-Starting with User Sync version 2.2 it is easier to drive push notifications directly to Adobe's user management system without having to read all information from Adobe and your enterprise directory.
+Starting with User Sync version 2.2 it is possible to drive push notifications directly to Adobe's user management system without having to read all information from Adobe and your enterprise directory.
 Using push notifications has the advantage of minimizing processing time and communication traffic, but the disadvantage of not being self-correcting for changes made in other ways, or in case of some errors.
 More careful management of changes to be made is also required.

+You should consider using a push strategy if:

+- You have a very, very large population of Adobe users
+- You are making relatively few changes to existing users; that is, you are mostly adding new users and deleting ones who leave.
+- You have a process or tools that can identify new and departing users in an automated way.

+The push strategy avoids all the overhead of reading large numbers of users from either side, and you can only do that if you can isolate the specific users that need to be updated (e.g., by putting them in a special group).

 To use push notification, you will need to be able to gather updates to be made unconditionally into a separate file or directory group.
 User deletions also must be segregated from user additions and updates.
 Updates and deletions are then run in separate invocations of the User Sync tool.

+Many approaches are possible using push techniques with User Sync.
+The next sections describe one recommended approach.
+To make it concrete, let us assume there are two Adobe products that have been purchased and are to be managed using User Sync: Creative Cloud, and Acrobat Pro.
+To grant access, assume you have created two product configurations named Creative_Cloud and Acrobat_Pro, and two directory groups named cc_users and acrobat_users.
+The map in the User Sync configuration file would look like this:

+    groups:
+      - directory_group: acrobat_users
+        adobe_groups:
+          - "Acrobat_Pro"
+      - directory_group: cc_users
+        adobe_groups:
+          - "Creative_Cloud"

 ### Using a special directory group to drive User Sync push

-Create directory groups to collect users to be updated and deleted.
-For example, use a directory group Sync-CC-INCREMENTAL for new users that you want to sync in and provision for Creative Cloud.
-In this example, we will only consider one product; you would need additional directory and Adobe groups for other products.
+An additional directory group is created to collect users to be updated.
+For example, use a directory group `updated_adobe_users` for new or updated users (those whose group membership has changed).
+Removing users from both of the mapped groups revokes any product access and frees licenses held by users.

-In the main config file, Sync-CC-INCREMENTAL is mapped to the user group or product configuration representing Creative Cloud users.

-Create another directory group, Sync-REVOKED, that you can move deleted users into if you want to remove their product access.

 The command-line to use to process the additions and updates is:

-    user-sync –t --strategy push --process-groups --users group Sync-CC-INCREMENTAL
+    user-sync –t --strategy push --process-groups --users group updated_adobe_users

-Notice the “--strategy push” on the command line: that’s what causes User Sync NOT to try to read the Adobe-side directory first, and to instead just push the updates to Adobe.
+Notice the `--strategy push` on the command line: that’s what causes User Sync NOT to try to read the Adobe-side directory first, and to instead just push the updates to Adobe.

 Also notice the `-t` on the command line to run in "test mode".
 If the actions appear to be as you expect, remove the -t to have User Sync actually make the changes.

 When `--strategy push` is specified, users are pushed over to Adobe with all of their mapped groups *added* and any mapped groups they are not supposed to be in *removed*.
 That way moving a user from one directory group to another, where they have different mappings, will cause that user to be switched on the Adobe side at the next push.

-The command-line you will want to use to process the deletions is:

-    user-sync –t --strategy push --process-groups --users group Sync-REVOKED

-The users to be removed will need to have been removed from any other mapped groups before this command is run.
-It will not delete or remove accounts, but will revoke access to any products and free licenses.
+This approach will not delete or remove accounts, but will revoke access to any products and free licenses.
 To delete accounts, a different approach is needed which is described in the next section.

+The process to support this approach consists of the following steps:

+- Whenever you add a new user, or change a user’s groups in the directory (including removing from all groups, which essentially disables all product entitlements), you also add that user to the “updated_adobe_users” group.
+- Once a day (or at a frequency you choose), you run a sync job with the parameters shown above.
+- This job causes all the updated users to be created if necessary and to have their mapped groups updated on the Adobe side.
+- Once the job has run, you remove the users from the updated_adobe_users group (because their changes have been pushed).

+At any time, you can also run a User Sync job in regular (non-push) mode to get the complete functionality of User Sync.
+This will pick up any changes that might have been missed, correct changes made not using User Sync, and/or perform actual account deletions.
+The command line would be something like:

+    user-sync --process-groups --users mapped --adobe-only-user-action remove

 ### Using a file to drive User Sync push